 Let us now go even unto Bethlehem, and see this thing which is come to pas, which the Lord hath made known unto us.And they came with haste, and found Mary, and Joseph and the babe lying in a manger.
 And when they had seen it, they made known abroad the saying which was told them concerning this child.
 And all they that heard it wondered at those things which were told them by the shepherds.
 But Mary kept all these things, and pondered them in her heart.
 And the shepherds returned, glorifying and praising God for all the things that they had heard and seen, as it was told unto them.
 (The Gospel According to Luke, Chapter Two, Verses 13-20)

-Here we are again, nearly upon the Christmas season.
+Here we are again, on the first day of the Christmas season.
 It has become something of a Christmas tradition for me to engage the following text from C.S.
 Lewis in connection with the above quoted Scriptures.
 The reason will be obvious.

-Every Christmas, it seems, NEWSWEEK or TIME magazine will come out with an article featuring the "latest scholarship" concerning the "authenticity" of the Christmas story.
+Nearly every Christmas, it seems, NEWSWEEK or TIME or some television special will featre the "latest scholarship" concerning the "authenticity" of the Christmas story.
 The scholarly authorities cited are consistently and incorrigibly one-sided, usually including scholars like John Dominic Crossan who dissent from Church teaching, or more ostensibly mainline scholars like Raymond E. Brown (now deceased) who have been quite thoroughly corrupted by the Humean philosophical presuppositions of the historical-criticism of the biblical narrative.
+This year we've seen the Archbishop of Canterbury, Rowan Williams, call the Christmas story a 'legend' ("Archbishop says nativity 'a legend,'" London Telegraph, December 12, 2007).
 The upshot is always the conclusion, or at least the suggestion, that the Gospel writers are unreliable and not to be trusted, and certainly not to be taken at face value.
 Just how ludicrous this all is can be seen by almost anyone with a bit of intelligence and familiarity with literature, mythology, and history.
 One of the best examples of a powerful antedote to this kind of foolishness is a little essay by C.S.
 Lewis entitled "Modern Theology and Biblical Criticism," which is available in a collection of essays by Lewis entitled Christian Reflections (1967; reprinted by Eerdmans, 1994).
 The following are some excerpts from Lewis' essay, which begins on p.
 152 and contains four objections (or "bleats") about modern New Testament scholarship: